 Back to overview: United Kingdom

 Road trafficThe network of roads and highways has a total length of 394,428 km.
 For each of the country's 67.33 million inhabitants, this corresponds to 5.86 meters.
-This puts United Kingdom in 95th place in the global ranking.
+This puts United Kingdom in 96th place in the global ranking.
 However, the country's size and population density of around 276 inhabitants per km² must also be taken into account.
-Countries with fewer inhabitants on the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.
+Countries with fewer inhabitants in the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.

 In the United Kingdom, left-hand traffic is the rule on the roads, i.e. you drive in the left lane and overtake on the right.
 Oncoming traffic comes to meet you on the right side.
 This rule was introduced at the end of the 18th century during the Napoleonic Wars.
 Here you can also find an overview of all countries with left-hand traffic.